 - Block the gap at the bottom of doors to the outside with a brush or hinged flap draught-stopper and fill the gaps around doors with foam strips.
 For the inside of the door, you can use a sand-filled or fabric 'sausage' draught-stopper.

 - For some areas, such as chimneys or around electrical fittings, you may need to seek expert advice.

 - Be careful in areas which need good ventilation such as rooms with open fires or unflued gas heaters, or rooms where lots of moisture is produced, like kitchens and bathrooms.
 Ventilation keeps air in your home fresh, dry and healthy so don't block air vents and fans in these rooms.

-If you haven't already insulated your home, now is the time to think about it having it installed.
-Not only will it make your home a lot more comfortable to live in, insulation can make some really dramatic savings in heating costs.
-Up to half the energy we use to heat our homes in winter can simply leak out through ceilings, walls and floors.
+Insulation can make some really dramatic savings in heating costs.
+Up to 50% of the energy we use to heat our homes in winter can simply leak out through ceilings, walls and floors.
 Lots of Australians are sitting in rooms that are colder than they need to be.

 There are many types of insulation available and their suitability depends on where you live, the type of roof, and whether you need to keep winter heat in or summer heat out or both.
 Start by doing some research about insulation and installation options; then talk to an expert to find out what's best for your home, climate and individual circumstances.